 As a result of the 2010 United States Census, Florida gained two House of Representative seats in 2012.
 The legislature issued revised congressional districts in 2012, which were immediately challenged in court by supporters of the above amendments.

-In 2012, the killing of Trayvon Martin by George Zimmerman drew national attention to Florida's stand-your-ground laws and sparked African American activism.
+In 2012, the killing of Trayvon Martin by George Zimmerman in Sanford drew national attention to Florida's stand-your-ground laws and sparked African American activism, including the Black Lives Matter movement.

-In the 2012 presidential election, Barack Obama carried the state as a northern Democrat, attracting high voter turnout.
+In the 2012 presidential elections, Barack Obama carried Florida for the second time, as a northern Democrat, attracting high voter turnout.

-In 2013, Florida refused to participate in providing coverage for the uninsured under the Affordable Care Act (Obamacare) and also refused additional Federal funding for Medicaid.
+In 2013, Florida refused to participate in providing coverage for the uninsured under the Affordable Care Act, colloquially called Obamacare, and refused to accept additional Federal funding for Medicaid.

-By December 2014, Florida's population exceeded 19.7 million, surpassing the population of the state of New York for the first time, making Florida the third most populous state.
+By December 2014, the Florida population exceeded 19.7 million, surpassing the population of the state of New York for the first time, making Florida the third most populous state.

-According to The Sentencing Project, in 2014, the effect of Florida's felony disenfranchisement law was such that more than one in ten Floridians, and nearly one in four African-American Floridians, were shut out of the polls because of felony convictions, even after completing sentences and parole/probation.
+According to The Sentencing Project, in 2014, the effect of Florida's felony disenfranchisement law is such that more than one in ten Floridians—and nearly one in four African-American Floridians—were shut out of the polls because of felony convictions.

-In 2014, the court ruled that at least two districts had to be redrawn because of gerrymandering.
+In 2014, the court ruled that at least two Florida districts had to be redrawn because of gerrymandering, after lengthy testimony.

-On December 2, 2015, the Florida Supreme Court accepted a new map of congressional districts in a 5-2 majority, some of which was drawn by challengers.
-The ruling affirmed the map previously approved by Leon County Judge Terry Lewis and made changes particularly in South Florida.
+On December 2, 2015, a 5–2 majority of the Court accepted a new map of congressional districts, some of which was drawn by challengers, making changes particularly in South Florida.

-In early December 2015, The Florida Supreme Court accepted a new map of congressional districts after ruling that the previous ones had unfairly benefited Republican interests.
+In early December 2015, the Florida Supreme Court accepted a new congressional map after ruling that the previous districts had to be redrawn.

 In 2016, Florida charged the second lowest tuition in the U.S. for four-year programs.